 We will email you a notification form after you’ve reported the incident.
 Complete the form and return it to us within five business days.
 Your report of a notifiable incident isn’t complete until you return the form to EPA.

 If an environment protection officer needs to attend your site, you may be asked to assist during their inspection.

 Take a common sense approach.
 Some examples of when you might not need to report an incident are:

-- A small spill that you have contained and cleaned up on site (depending on the substances – as some chemicals can leak through concrete and other barriers).
+- A small spill that you have contained and cleaned up on site (this will depend on the substances spilt, as some chemicals can leak through concrete and other barriers).